pramishacp/Python-REST-APIs-with-FastAPI-CRUD-application/README.md

 ```
 pipenv install fastapi uvicorn
 ```
 ### RUN
 ```
-# The first app is the name of the file and the second one is the name of our application
+# The first app is the name of the file and the second one is the name of our application app = FirstAPI
 uvicorn app:app
 ```
 ### Test